JwR513/u1_lab_dots/readme.md

 In this lab, we'll be building Dots with JavaScript, HTML, and CSS.
 Dots is an interactive game with up to 3 levels.
 In each level, the user has to click a moving ball until they reach a certain score, at which point they can move on to the next level.
 This game will test your skills with DOM manipulation, event listeners and applying conditional game logic.

 ## Objectives
-- Use DOM manpipulation with event listeners and callback functions to create a functional Dots browser game
+- Use DOM manipulation with event listeners and callback functions to create a functional Dots browser game
 - The game should be able to track player scores
 - The game should only allow access to levels that players have unlocked
 - Gain a deeper understanding of creating conditional game logic and applying it to create a working game